marcuswanner/phone-grocery-list/README.md

   e2e/     Playwright tests driving the PWA against a real :core server.
 ```

-Two-module split exists so `:core` can be tested headlessly on the JVM and driven by Playwright without needing an emulator.
-The Android app is a thin shell on top.
+Two-module split exists so `:core` can be tested headlessly on the JVM and driven by Playwright without needing Android.
+The app itself is a thin shell on top.

 ## Build & install on a phone

-Prereqs (already on this Mac, see `~/.claude/projects/-Users-marcus-notes/memory/android_toolchain.md`):
+Prereqs:
 - Android Studio at `/Applications/Android Studio.app` (provides the JBR JDK 21 used to build)
 - Android SDK at `~/Library/Android/sdk`